-To limit wheel spin, especially in slippery road conditions, you should always leave the TCS on.
-But you can turn the system off if you ever need to.
-The TCS should be turned off if the vehicle ever gets stuck in sand, mud or snow and rocking the vehicle is required.
-See Rocking Your Vehicle to Get It Out on page 4-28 and If Your Vehicle is Stuck in Sand, Mud, Ice or Snow on page 4-28.
+The traction control system automatically comes on whenever you start your vehicle.
+To limit wheel spin, especially in slippery road conditions, you should always leave the system on.
+But you can turn the traction control system off if you ever need to.
+You should turn the system off if your vehicle ever gets stuck in sand, mud or snow and rocking the vehicle is required.
+See Rocking Your Vehicle to Get It Out on page 4-32 and If Your Vehicle is Stuck in Sand, Mud, Ice or Snow on page 4-31.